compsocialscience/summer-institute/2023/tokyo/apply.md

 You can write in English or Japanse.
 Co-authored work is acceptable for the writing sample (3), but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
 All applications must include an e-mail.

-In order to be guaranteed full consideration, all application materials must be submitted by March 17, 2023 through [this google form](https://docs.google.com/forms/d/e/1FAIpQLScPOA0bu69hcsJMSo84ZQW3berJmV9JmL7fHkhWitIIitOxew/viewform?usp=sf_link).
+In order to be guaranteed full consideration, all application materials must be submitted by June 16, 2023 through [this google form](https://docs.google.com/forms/d/e/1FAIpQLScPOA0bu69hcsJMSo84ZQW3berJmV9JmL7fHkhWitIIitOxew/viewform?usp=sf_link).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by April 1, 2023, and will ask participants to confirm their participation very soon after that.
+We will notify applicants solely through e-mail by July 1, 2023, and will ask participants to confirm their participation very soon after that.

 Inquiries can be sent to sicsstokyo@gmail.com.